tlevine/www.thomaslevine.com/content/!/open-data-500-data-dictionary/index.md

 **The different data files present conflicting versions of the data**, and I haven't figured out how to resolve this.
-The different data files do largely agree with each other, so they should be okay for prototyping your analyses, but you should contact the Open Data 500 Team for clarification if this starts to matter.
+The different data files do largely agree with each other, so any one should be okay for prototyping your analyses, but you should contact the Open Data 500 Team for clarification if this starts to matter.